iVS3D/iVS3D/doc/3rdparty.md

 # Third Party Dependencies

-For including 3rd party dependencies such as OpenCV and CUDA we rely on using _3rdparty.pri_ in combination with _.pri_ files for each dependency.
+For including 3rd party dependencies such as OpenCV we rely on using _3rdparty.pri_ in combination with _.pri_ files for each dependency.

 ## OpenCV
 You can build OpenCV from source following [these](https://docs.opencv.org/4.5.0/d3/d52/tutorial_windows_install.html) instructions.
 Make sure to build with OpenCV contrib.
 For windows set cmake flag `BUILD_opencv_world`.